flimmbark-source/GrimmDominion/web/README.md

    npm run dev --prefix web -- --host 0.0.0.0 --port 5173
    ```
 3. Open the forwarded port in the browser to view the slice.
 The prototype bootstraps a Phaser scene
-   that renders the overworld layout and quest deck from JSON content files.
+   that loads the battlefield layout, hero squads, and quest deck from JSON content files.

+### Controls
+- **Left Click:** Select a squad.
+Hold **Shift** to add/remove squads from the selection.
+- **Right Click:** Issue a move command to the highlighted tile.
+A warning ping appears if the tile
+  is blocked.

 ## Scripts
 - `npm run dev --prefix web` – Start the development server with hot reload.